Watch: Shocking moment man points gun at Argentina's vice president

-A man was detained after he reportedly aimed a handgun at point-blank range toward Argentine Vice President Cristina Fernández in what government ministers characterised as an assassination attempt.
+A man was detained after he aimed a handgun at point-blank range toward Argentina's politically powerful Vice President Cristina Fernández, and President Alberto Fernández said the assassination attempt failed because the gun did not fire.

+"A man pointed a firearm at her head and pulled the trigger," the president said in a national broadcast.

+He called it "the most serious incident since we recovered democracy" in 1983 and urged political leaders, and society at large, to repudiate the incident.

 The man, who had not been identified, was detained seconds into the incident.